techgnosis/void-journey/dbus.md

 If you export variables from a bash script, you can capture them by running `source thescript`

+You can put a file with `export` statements into `/etc/profile.d/` and it will get picked up for every login.
+This is a good way to share `DBUS_SESSION_BUS_ADDRESS` across logins.

 I don't seem to need a system bus to run sway.